sudarshan142004/customer-behaviour-analysis/README.md

 # customer-behaviour-analysis
 conducted EDA on customer behaviour analysis.
 This project analyzes customer behavior patterns using transactional and demographic data to identify trends, segment customers, and visualize insights.
 It combines raw data from an Excel dataset with visual summaries in a Word chart document.

-📄 Project Overview
+📄 PROJECT OVERVIEW

 Customer Behavior Analysis involves studying and understanding how consumers interact with products or services.
 This analysis helps businesses gain insights into customer preferences, buying patterns, decision-making processes, and overall satisfaction.
 By examining factors such as demographics, purchase history, and online behavior, companies can tailor their marketing strategies, improve customer experiences, and optimize product offerings.
 The goal of customer behavior analysis is to enhance engagement, boost customer retention, and ultimately increase profitability by aligning business offerings with customer needs and expectations.

-📂 Files in This Project
+📂 FILES IN THE PROJECT

 customer behaviour analysis.xlsx